Estadio Único Diego Armando Maradona: Friendly matches

 The stadium has hosted at least two friendly matches featuring the national team.

 2011 Copa América

 The stadium was confirmed as one of seven venues to host the 2011 Copa América in Argentina including the opening game.
 La Plata ended up hosting a total of six matches.

+2023 FIFA U-20 World Cup

+The stadium was confirmed as one of four venues to host the 2023 FIFA U-20 World Cup including the final.

 The Rugby Championship

 The stadium has also hosted a number of rugby matches between the Argentina and the New Zealand as part of The Rugby Championship, which Argentina joined in 2012.